Substitute Decision-Making and Incapacity Planning

 - What every older Canadian should know about: Powers of attorney (for financial matters and property) and joint bank accounts

-- B.C.-specific information on Power of Attorney and Joint Bank Accounts
+- B.C.-specific information on Power of Attorney and Joint Bank Accounts (PDF, 121KB)

 - Ce que tous les Canadiens âgés devraient savoir au sujet des procurations (pour la gestion des finances et des biens) et comptes conjoints